 8 bit to half float Copycat

 This machine learning model is for the Nuke’s copycat/inference tool.
 It attempts to convert common images of limited dynamic and bit-depth (x3 rgb 8bit).
-Into a image with more range that float/exr CG application or high dynamic range camera might produce.
+Into a image with a wider dynamic range. i.e. as if from:

 It specifically recovers: